fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-client-health-update-monitoring.md

 - Callout 1: The Client health tab, which provides key health and update information for all clients used by the user.
 - Callout 2: The table shows the following information:
   - Client versions: The exact client version number.
-  - Release Date: The date on which this specific client version was fully released to general ring.
+  - Release Date: The date on which this specific client version was fully released to the general ring.
   - Version status: The client version status of the Teams client.
   - Devices: The device name that the user is currently running this Teams client on.
   - Device Crashes: The number of total crashes experienced by this client version on the user’s specific device in the last seven days.